 The University requires that students involved with a RSO must be currently enrolled in a minimum of three hours at UAFS and must maintain a minimum cumulative GPA of 2.00 while involved with organizations on campus, and must be in good standing with the University.

-It is the responsibility of the SAO to ensure that students are in compliance with the above requirements after Registered student organizations have given the SAO their Roster of Membership, which must include at least six student names and ID numbers.
+It is the responsibility of the SAO to ensure that students are in compliance with the above requirements after student organizations have given the SAO their membership rosters.

 Registering an Event